savvyclutch/savvyclutch.github.io/_posts/2016-10-06-BDD-tests-for-Hadoop-with-Cucumber-part-I.md

 ---

-Big Data is a process of a huge amount of structured (more or less) data that should be filtered or sorted for future analysis or, actually made analysis.
+Big Data is a processing of a huge amount of structured (more or less) data that should be filtered or sorted for future analysis or, actually made analysis.
 So much data that you can’t process it on the one computer for a reasonable time.
 This can be logs from services, like call service, or logs from web servers that contain billions of records, so you should process data in parallel  on a bunch of computers.
-Do do it so we use specific software based on MapReduce pattern.
+To do it so we use specific software based on MapReduce pattern.
 In our case, we use Hadoop with Cascading framework.
-Hadoop implement MapReduce and Cascading framework contain a lot of useful tools, for example abstraction to Amazon S3, so we can use S3 buckets as input/output folders for processing jobs, but in the same time we allow to use regular file systems on developer machines in development and test purposes.
+Hadoop implements MapReduce and Cascading framework contains a lot of useful tools, for example abstraction to Amazon S3, so we can use S3 buckets as input/output folders for processing jobs, but at the same time we allow to use regular file systems on developer machines for development and test purposes.

-As any other piece of software it should be tested before using in production, especially because logical mistakes in processing a lot of data cost a much.
+As any other piece of software it should be tested before using in production, especially because of high cost of logical mistakes in processing a lot amount of data.
-Unfortunately there are no much information about BDD testing the Hadoop and Hive jobs.
+Unfortunately there are no much information about BDD testing of Hadoop and Hive jobs.
-So i decide to write how we do it in our Cascading project here, in Intelliarts.
+So I decided to write how we do it in our Cascading project here, in Intelliarts.

 <!-- more -->

 # What do we have

-Assume we have a lot of data about phone calls in bunch of files.
-File contain lines with following format: `Id,country,time,duration`
+Assume we have a lot of data about phone calls in a bunch of files.
+File contains lines in the following format: `Id,country,time,duration`
-Where `id` is call unique id, `country` is a caller country, `time` is a time when call start (timestamp) and `duration` is a call duration in milliseconds.
+Where `id` is a call unique id, `country` is a caller country, `time` is a time when call started (timestamp) and `duration` is a call duration in milliseconds.

 For example:
 ```